Dos (band): Band history

 Dos' recorded and live repertoire consists of both original instrumentals (some of which would later have lyrics added to them to become Firehose or Watt solo songs), some original vocal pieces, and cover versions sung primarily by Kira and rearranged for their two basses.
-Songs by Billie Holiday ("Don't Explain", "Down in the Dumps"), Patsy Cline ("Imagine That", "I Fall to Pieces"), Sonic Youth ("Pacific Coast Highway"), Selena ("No Me Quedo Mas"), and even The Minutemen (a rearranged "Do You Want New Wave or Do You Want the Truth?" from their classic Double Nickels on the Dime album) have found their way into dos' back catalog and live set list.
+Songs by Billie Holiday ("Don't Explain", "Down in the Dumps"), Patsy Cline ("Imagine That", "I Fall to Pieces"), Sonic Youth ("Pacific Coast Highway"), Selena ("No Me Quedo Mas"), and even the Minutemen (a rearranged "Do You Want New Wave or Do You Want the Truth?" from their classic Double Nickels on the Dime album) have found their way into dos' back catalog and live set list.

 Watt and Kira's marriage ended amicably in 1994, around the same time Firehose disbanded.
 The two remained friends and subsequently, chose to continue with dos.
 They began writing and recording their third album, Justamente Tres, not long afterward; it would be released in 1996 in between Watt's first two solo albums.

 In 2003, Watt set up a Pro Tools recording setup in his apartment that he nicknamed Studio Thunderpants, primarily for the purpose of recording his own song demos.
-Watt and Kira began recording the fourth dos album there at this time, in between Watt's professional commitments as a solo artist and member of Iggy Pop & The Stooges and Banyan, and Kira's day job.
+Watt and Kira began recording the fourth dos album there at this time, in between Watt's professional commitments as a solo artist and member of Iggy Pop & the Stooges and Banyan, and Kira's day job as a dialogue editor for television and feature films.

 In June 2004, dos did their first mini-tour in several years, doing three gigs at jazz festivals in Manitoba and Saskatchewan, Canada, right before Watt had to fly to Europe for a tour with the reunited Stooges.

 The fourth Dos album, dos y dos, was recorded at different sessions between 2002 and 2005 at Watt's own home studio, Studio Thunderpants, and later mixed by Yuka Honda.
 It became the second release on Watt's clenchedwrench label in 2011.

 Every December, dos play a benefit show at the Sacred Grounds Coffee House in Watt's hometown of San Pedro, California for Toberman House.